MaciekBielski/cLabs/README.md

                 - set `this` to the current CLASS
     - anyway, in both cases the type of __pointer/reference__ has to have such function declared at least,

 * use `override` to indicate that you redefine a virtual function
     - returns error if function is not virtual as expected

 * enough to mark only the oldest parent method `virtual`
     - mark all to be more explicit

 * __pure virtual__ must be redefined (makes a class __abstract__)
         virtual repr() const = 0;               // pure virtual

-* a class with virtual function should have virtual destructor
+* class has virtual function => it should have virtual destructor

 * `final` ends __virtual hierarchy__,
     - cannot be overwritten by derivative types